Biplo12/SpotiDownload/README.md

 3. After logging in, you'll be redirected to the main page.

-4. Choose a playlist by either selecting one from your Spotify library or entering a playlist ID.
+4. Enter a Spotify playlist ID in the provided field.

 5. Click on the "Search on YouTube" button to search for the playlist's songs on YouTube.